deeper-x/kcap-nevar/README.md

-# kcap nevar - Pizza poll
+# kcap nevar - For pizza lovers
 > Short desc about what your product does.

 document status: [work in progress]